 Amerigroup offers an extra benefit for certain over-the-counter (OTC) drugs.
-Each enrollee can receive up to \$15 of these drugs each quarter.
-Quarters begin on the first day of January, April, July and October.
+Each enrollee can receive up to \$50 annually.
 The provider must write a prescription for these drugs.
-If the enrollee reaches his or her maximum within the quarter, the pharmacy will notify the enrollee.
-The following drugs are covered as part of this benefit (the brand names listed serve as a reference only).
-This is not a complete list and is subject to change, but represents some of the most common OTC drugs.
+If the enrollee reaches his or her maximum within the year, the pharmacy will notify the enrollee.